HealthCatalyst/healthcareai-py/README.rst

 Install required python modules
   - Type ``pip install -r dev-requirements.txt``.

+For Windows
+ - Run ``sphinx-autobuild docs docs/_build/html`` in the root of the repo
+ - Open a browser to http://127.0.0.1:8000

+For non-Windows:
-Then simply run ``inv docs`` and a new browser window should open to http://127.0.0.1:8001
+ - Simply run ``inv docs`` and a new browser window should open to http://127.0.0.1:8001

 Installation
 ============